asagi4/comfyui-prompt-control/README.md

 Masking does not affect LoRA scheduling unless you set unet weights to 0 for a LoRA.

 ## Schedulable LoRAs
 The `ScheduleToModel` node patches a model such that when sampling, it'll switch LoRAs between steps.
-You can apply the LoRA's effect separately to CLIP conditioning and the unet (model)
+You can apply the LoRA's effect separately to CLIP conditioning and the unet (model).

 For me this seems to be quite slow without the --highvram switch because ComfyUI will shuffle things between the CPU and GPU.
 YMMV.
 When things stay on the GPU, it's quite fast.

 ## AITemplate support
+Note: Instead of AITemplate, try using [ComfyUI_stable_fast](https://github.com/gameltb/ComfyUI_stable_fast).
+It seems to work correctly when applied *before* `ScheduleToModel`.

-Note: The old AITemplate project is unmaintaned.
+The old AITemplate project is unmaintaned.
 I have a fork at https://github.com/asagi4/AIT that I'll keep on minimal life support until I can fix https://github.com/asagi4/comfyui-prompt-control/issues/15

 LoRA scheduling supports AITemplate.

 Due to sampler patching, your AITemplate nodes must be cloned to a directory called `AIT` under `custom_nodes` or the hijack won't find it.

-AITemplate sometimes breaks because ComfyUI creates batches larger than what AITemplate can handle.
-You can apply [this patch](0001-Limit-batch-chunk-size-to-2.patch) to ComfyUI to make AITemplate more reliable.
-The patch is a hack though, and may slightly deoptimize non-AIT sampling

 ## Advanced CLIP encoding
 You can use the syntax `STYLE(weight_interpretation, normalization)` in a prompt to affect how prompts are interpreted.